chocolateboy/element-scope-ids/README.md

 Fired after all IDs have been replaced in an element.
-Passed the element and an object whose keys are the names of modified attributes and whose values are delta objects with the old and new values for the attribute e.g.:
+Passed the element and an object whose keys are the names of modified attributes and whose values are delta objects with the old and new values for the attribute, e.g.:

 ```javascript
 scoper.on('ids', (element, ids) => {